Saltillo Coahuila, Mexico Travel Guide

 Coahuilan cuisine, including Saltillo's, draws heavily from its past as a frontier region.
 Cattle and goat ranching traditions shaped a diet rich in meat.
 The semi-arid climate influenced food preservation techniques, like drying meats (machacado).

 This history created a cuisine that values sustenance, flavor, and resourceful use of available produce.
-The influence of early Castilian and Tlaxcalan settlers also left its mark on ways of cooking and ingredient combinations.
+The influence of early Spanish and Tlaxcalan settlers also left its mark on culinary techniques and ingredient combinations.

 Beef (carne asada, machacado), goat (cabrito), pork, corn, wheat (for tortillas de harina), beans, chiles (serrano, jalapeño), nopales (cactus paddles), apples, membrillo (quince).